 9. Standard Window Sizes For Bathroom

-The bathroom window standard size varies based on certain factors like ventilation and privacy requirement.
-Modern architecture is adopting a large and celling window.
+The bathroom window standard size varies based on certain factors like ventilation and privacy requirements.
+Modern architecture is adopting a large and ceiling window.

 Based on these factors, standard window sizes for bathrooms are as follows: